2016–17 Florida Gators men's basketball team

 The 2016–17 Florida Gators men's basketball team represented the University of Florida in the 2016–17 NCAA Division I men's basketball season.
 The Gators, led by second year head coach Mike White, competed in the Southeastern Conference (SEC) and played their home games at the Exactech Arena at the Stephen C. O'Connell Center on the university's Gainesville, Florida campus.
 They finished the season 27–9, 14–4 in SEC play to finish in second place.
-They lost in the quarterfinals of the SEC tournament to Vanderbilt.
-They received an at-large bid to the NCAA tournament where they defeated East Tennessee State, Virginia, and Wisconsin before losing to fellow SEC member South Carolina in the Elite Eight.
+They lost in the quarterfinals of the SEC tournament to Vanderbilt, 72–62 in overtime.
+They received an at-large bid to the NCAA tournament where they defeated East Tennessee State, 80–65, in the first round, Virginia, 65–39, in the second round, and Wisconsin, 84–83 in overtime on a buzzer beater in the Sweet Sixteen before losing to fellow SEC member South Carolina, 77–70, in the Elite Eight, denying their first Final Four appearance since 2014.